 4. In addition, the Local Education Authority provides a disagreement resolution service, telephone number on display in the entrance hall.
 The LA also provides a parent partnership service (SENDIASS – see below for contact details).

 17. What other support Is available to parents and how can I contact them?

-The LA provides a parent partnership service to support with and guide parents/carers with regards to SEN (SENDIASS):
+The LA provides a parent partnership service to support with and guide parents/carers with regards to SEND (SENDIASS):